 This one requires more than words.
 You’ll have to prove it with your actions.
 But, when a team member feels trusted by the leader they are more willing to take risks.
 They will have more loyalty to the leader — trusting the leader in return.
 They will be more likely to overlook the days you aren’t leading quite as well.

-What phrases would you add?
+Any phrases you would add?